 This newly released lightweight backpack is equipped…

-Gregory has entered the market with their new line of lightweight backpacks, the Men's Paragon & Women's Maven series.
-Recreational backpacking has become obsessed with becoming UL (ultralight) over the past several years, allowing hikers to achieve their personal goals without so much of the ‘pain-in-the-neck’.
+Gregory has entered the ultralight market with its new line of lightweight backpacks, the Men's Paragon and Women's Maven series.
+Recreational backpacking has become obsessed with becoming UL (ultralight) over the past several years, allowing hikers to achieve their personal goals without so much of the "pain-in-the-neck."
 After approximately four months and about two hundred miles of testing, this pack has shown to be truly luxe in comfort, however Gregory has paid the price in long-term durability…

 Fit, Comfort, and Ride

-Each size available to the consumer has four inches of torso adjustment, allowing the user to use a simple hook & loop system to get that perfect fit.
+Each size available to the consumer has four inches of torso adjustment, allowing the user to use a simple hook and loop system to get that perfect fit.

 The Aerolon suspension in the Paragon 58 is very comfortable, using an aluminum perimeter frame.